-Medical gaps occur if your doctor or specialist charges more than the MBS.
-Doctors and specialists can charge as much as they want above the MBS fee, which can lead to significant out-of-pocket expenses when you go to hospital for treatment.
+Medical gaps happen when your doctor or specialist charges more than the price listed in the MBS.
+Doctors and specialists can charge as much as they want above the MBS.
+That means, depending on your doctor or specialist, you might be hit with a large out-of-pocket cost.

 It’s important to note that even if your health fund has an arrangement with a hospital to cover costs, you will still need to pay any excess or co-payment you’ve agreed to on your policy.

 HBF has special arrangements with a large network of Member Plus hospitals across Australia.
 These arrangements help our members avoid hospital gaps.